36 CFR §3.7 – PERSONAL FLOATATION DEVICE (PFD) REQUIREMENTS

 (a) Bicycles and electric bicycles (e-bikes) are allowed on public roads and in parking areas that are open to motor vehicle use by the public.

 Note: On August 27, 2021, the Superintendent identified monument roads and parking areas and administrative roads as open to electric bicycles using the discretionary authority given to the Superintendent under 36 CFR § 4.30 (i).
 Allowing electric bicycles on public roads and in parking areas will create new opportunities for recreation and access within the monument.
 It will not create any adverse impacts to monument visitors, resources, or values due to the existing use of these locations by motor vehicles and bicycles.
 This action is covered by the categorical exclusion 3.2E in the NPS NEPA Handbook.
 Allowing Class 1 electric bicycles on administrative roads will create new opportunities for recreation and access within the monument and provide additional benefits.
 The NPS expects no major impacts on monument visitors, resources, or values.
 This action is covered by categorical exclusion 3.3.D.3 in the NPS NEPA Handbook.

 36 CFR §5.6 – COMMERCIAL VEHICLES

-(b) & (c) Using commercial vehicles on government roads within park areas when such use is in no way connected with the operation of the park is generally prohibited, and requires permission or a permit from the Superintendent.
+(b) & (c) Using commercial vehicles on government roads within the monument when such use is in no way connected with the operation of the monument, is generally prohibited, and requires permission or a permit from the Superintendent with the following exceptions: